Songtsen Gampo: Introduction of Mahayana Buddhism

-The inscription on the Skar cung Pillar (erected by Ralpacan, who ruled c.
+The inscription on the Skar cung Pillar (erected by Sadnalegs, who ruled c.
 800–815) reports that during Songtsen Gampo's reign, "shrines of the Three Jewels were established by building the temple of Ra-sa [Lhasa] and so on."
 The first edict of Trisong Detsen mentions a community of monks at this vihara.

 620s

 Songtsen Gampo was adept at diplomacy as well as on the field of battle.
 The king's minister, Nyang Mangpoje Shangnang, with the aid of troops from Zhangzhung, defeated the Sumpa in northeastern Tibet circa 627 (Tibetan Annals [OTA] l.
 2).

 630s

 Six years later (c.
 632/633), Myang Mang-po-rje Zhang-shang was accused of treason and executed (OTA l.
 4–5, Richardson 1965).
 Minister Mgar-srong-rtsan succeeded him.

 The Jiu Tangshu records that the first ever embassy from Tibet arrived in China from Songtsen Gampo in the 8th Zhenguan year, or 634 CE.
 Tang dynasty chronicles describe this as a tribute mission, but it brought an ultimatum demanding a marriage alliance, not subservient rituals.
 After this demand was refused, Tibet launched victorious military attacks against Tang affiliates in 637 and 638.